• Home

 Prologue: Standing on the Edge of the Cliff

-For nearly a century, medicine in America was a covenant — a sacred pact between healer and healed.Today that covenant is breaking.
-The physician, once trusted as steward and teacher, is drowning in bureaucracy and moral injury.
-The patient, once central, is lost in a maze of billing codes and corporate care.
-Both stand on the same cliff — one exhausted, the other unaware that the ground is giving way.This is not the erosion of a profession.
-It is the slow disintegration of the last great human trust in modern society.
+For nearly a century, medicine in America was a covenant — a sacred pact between healer and healed.
+Today, that covenant is breaking.
+The physician, once trusted as the architect of modern medicine and a steward of knowledge, is now drowning in bureaucracy and moral injury.
+The patient, once central to the golden age of medicine, is lost in a maze of billing codes and corporate care.
+Both stand on the same cliff — one exhausted, the other unaware that the ground is giving way.
+This is not merely the erosion of a profession; it reflects the slow disintegration of the last great human trust in modern society.
 If medicine fails, everything that depends on it — family, aging, birth, death, dignity — fails with it.
+As Richard Root has noted, the implications of this breakdown are profound.

 THE ROOT REPORT